rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 # "Toxic" Maximalists

-This is one of the silliest and most disingenuous criticisms.
+This is a rather and disingenuous criticism, although quite common.
 It usually goes like this,

 !!! quote "Bitcoiners are a toxic cult preventing BTC from succeeding."